 Learn more about ADDICTION STIGMA: WHY YOU SHOULD NEVER CALL SOMEONE AN “ADDICT”

 Addiction as a Temporary and Treatable Condition

 Research disproving the existence of an “addictive personality” provides those suffering from addiction, hope and strength in working towards building a healthier life.
 Thus, you can understand and realize that addiction is not a permanent problem that you cannot overcome.
-Instead, it is a temporary condition which is highly treatable.
+Instead, it is a temporary condition that is highly treatable.

-When you go through a drug treatment, that focus on “you” as an individual, rather than the symptom (addiction), it gives you a much better chance to identify and treat the real issue.
+When you go through drug treatment, that focuses on “you” as an individual, rather than the symptom (addiction), it gives you a much better chance to identify and treat the real issue.
 Keep in mind that as you go through the emotional healing process, you will also be working in other areas of your life, such as the ability to cope with painful emotions and your relationships with others.
 These new tools will help boost your quality of life during and after recovery, making the possibility of a future relapse less likely.

 The Importance of Social Support